 Robert Downey Jr.,

 Lisbeth is recovering in a hospital and awaiting trial for three murders when she is released.
 Mikael must prove her innocence, but Lisbeth must be willing to share the details of her sordid experiences with the court.

-Armed with a licence to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.
+Armed with a license to kill, Secret Agent James Bond sets out on his first mission as 007, and must defeat a private banker to terrorists in a high stakes game of poker at Casino Royale, Montenegro, but things are not what they seem.

 This English-language adaptation of the Swedish novel by Stieg Larsson follows a disgraced journalist, Mikael Blomkvist (Daniel Craig), as he investigates the disappearance of a wealthy patriarch's niece from 40 years ago.
 He is aided by the pierced, tattooed, punk computer hacker named Lisbeth Salander (Rooney Mara).
 As they work together in the investigation, Blomkvist and Salander uncover immense corruption beyond anything they have ever imagined.Written by

 8 of 13 people found this review helpful.